15 Practical Pantry Design Ideas for Any Home, Big or Small

 You can make a pantry work in any home: all it takes is a little creativity.

-Design ideas for a pantry cabinet in the kitchen
+Design ideas for a pantry in the kitchen

-1. Get creative with a pantry centred in the middle of your island
+1. Build a counter-to-ceiling pantry in the middle of your kitchen island

 Need a sleek pantry for storing essentials/items you reach for often?
 Try this unconventional design with a pantry right in the middle of your kitchen island, with some suspended shelves and hollowed storage.